-- Intercept Routing-No Destination on/off - Intercept Routing-No Destination can be enabled or disabled for the entire system, through system programming.
-If disabled, the caller will hear a reorder tone. - · If an operator is not assigned: - The default intercept destination will be the extension connected to the lowest numbered port, on the card installed in the lowest numbered slot. - Intercept Routing-No Destination also applies to calls from doorphones.
+- If an operator is not assigned: The default intercept destination will be the extension connected to the lowest numbered port, on the card installed in the lowest numbered slot. - Intercept Routing-No Destination also applies to calls from doorphones.

-2.8.3 [2-2] Operator & BGM-PBX Operator-Day, Lunch, Break, Night

-2.15.3 [9-3] Miscellaneous-Intercept-Routing to Operator - No Destination (Destination is not programmed)
+2.8.3 [2-2] Operator & BGM-PBX Operator-Day, Lunch, Break, Night 2.16.6 [10-5] Miscellaneous-Intercept-Routing to Operator - No Destination (Destination is not programmed)